Skip to Content

 Neighbors point to the Thousand Palms Flood Control Program, a $90 million project currently underway, but argue it provides no flood protection for their area.

 Instead of channels, the Thousand Palms Flood Control Program uses four large dikes designed to intentionally flood approximately 4,000 acres of conservation land.
-The goal, according to project, is to move sand east and south so it can be blown into the Coachella Valley Preserve to support habitat for the fringe-toed lizard.
+The goal, according to the project, is to move sand east and south so it can be blown into the Coachella Valley Preserve to support habitat for the fringe-toed lizard.

 Residents argue the use of dikes—rather than channels—keeps water on the surface, increases flood risk, and prevents homes from being built, while placing nearby neighborhoods at greater danger.